 Who Played Cameron Lautner in WeCrashed?

 O.T.
 Fagbenle played Cameron Lautner in WeCrashed.
-O.T.
-Fagbenle is an English actor, writer, and filmmaker.
-He has been featured in several movies and TV series.
-He also has several stage appearances to his credit.
+The multi-talented English actor has numerous acting credits to his name, both in movies and TV series and on stage.
 Fagbenle is most popular for appearances in TV shows such as The Handmaid’s Tale and The First Lady.
 He has received acclaim for his performances and he once more did a good job of playing a composite of two characters on WeCrashed.

 His character appeared in the last episode of the eight-episode show when he takes over as the CEO.
-He delivers a speech to the workers and keeps things real.
-Rather than the grandiose delusions of Adam Neumann, his character informs the workers that they are here to make a living and go home.
-He also informs them of his profit-focused vision.
+He is seen giving a speech to workers, informing them of his profit-focused vision.

 Cameron Lautner comes across as an asshole but a realistic one at that.
 What played out on the screens is quite similar to what transpired when the “real life” Cameron Lautner, Artie Minson, and Sebastian Gunnigham, took over as co-CEOs of WeWork.